bavialle/git-practice/README.md

 - git remote -v: List remote repositories
 - git push -u <remote> <branch>: Push <branch> to <remote>, and set default upstream for <branch>
 - git fetch: Fetch changes from remote repository
+- git pull: FEtch chnages from remote repository and merge to current local branch

 ## What's a branch?
 A branch is a ref(erence) to a commit.
 When HEAD points to a branch, we say we're "on" that branch.
 When we make a commit while we're on a branch, the branch is updated to ref(er) to the new commit.